 I know a lady named Merry and it fits her quite well.
 Lilith, Anona, Nerissa, Olympia, Polly and Renelle also seem wearable, they just aren't my style.
 I like all of the family names as middles.

 Benvolio is most intriguing and I like it a lot, though it's possibly too Shakespearean.
 Dmitri is a nice underused name but I think the spelling Demitry is confusing.
-Ambrose, Ivar, Lysander, Willem, Sampson and Slade also seem wearable.My March arrival:
+Ambrose, Ivar, Lysander, Willem, Sampson and Slade also seem wearable.One year

 We call her Daisy